Skip to content

 What’s New

-With Spark Media, I’m developing The People’s Recorder, a podcast about people of the Federal Writers’ Project and their legacy.
-With grants from the National Endowment for the Humanities and state humanities councils, we’re shaping a series about the people who found themselves through creative work during the Great Depression, and what that means for the crises of our times.
-Read my piece for The Washington Post about a story in the Virginia episode.
+With Spark Media, I’m producing The People’s Recorder, a podcast about how history gets recorded, and who gets to write it.
+Set in the 1930s, the story features people of the Federal Writers’ Project and their legacy.
+Made with grants from the National Endowment for the Humanities and state humanities councils, the series follows people who faced long odds and found themselves through creative work during the Great Depression.
+What does that means for our time?

 Writing Instruction & Speaking

-• Johns Hopkins University Science Writing certificate program for Advanced Academic Programs (AAP).
+• Johns Hopkins University M.A. in Science Writing, with Advanced Academic Programs (AAP).
 Learn about course offerings.

 • The Writer’s Center workshops include science writing and documentary film.
 Workshops show how people with a scientific background can start writing for the public and how non-scientists can weave science into their writing responsibly.
 View the upcoming workshop schedule»